 He also had to convert the lathe from running off three-phase power to a six-cylinder Fordson-Major diesel engine.
 It took 18 months before all modifications were complete and he was able to turn his first rail.

-The old lathe, which was almost certainly steam-operated in its early years, is now humming at a pace that the Newbold factory team could not have envisaged – let alone more than a 100 years later!
+The old lathe, which was almost certainly steam-operated in its early years, is now humming at a pace that the Newbold factory team could not have envisaged – let alone more than 100 years later!